 The most recent Walmart data leak occurred in January 2021, when a security flaw on the Walmart Canada website left customer information exposed to unauthorized individuals.
-Since then, no Walmart data breaches have come to light.
+As of October 2023, no Walmart breaches have been reported since this incident.

 In this article, we’ll walk through a full timeline of Walmart data breaches, starting with the most recent.